-The manufacture and market pharmaceuticals business was transferred from the Other business to the Community Pharmaceutical Network business in FY03/20.
+The Manufacture and Market Pharmaceuticals business was transferred from the Other business to the Community Pharmaceutical Network business in FY03/20.
 It is operated by consolidated subsidiary Feldsenf Pharma Co., Ltd., which was established in September 2016 to manufacture and market ethical drugs.
 It does not have manufacturing capabilities or facilities but aims to develop an efficient pharmaceutical distribution system from manufacturing through the filling of prescriptions at the pharmacy by building a collaborative relationship with pharmaceutical manufacturers with capability to provide a stable supply of high-quality, lower-priced generic drugs.
-In 2018, it formed a business alliance with Daito Pharmaceutical Co., Ltd. (TSE1: 4577), which manufactures and supplies ethical drugs to Feldsenf Pharma.
+In 2018, it formed a business alliance with Daito Pharmaceutical Co., Ltd. (TSE Prime: 4577), which manufactures and supplies ethical drugs to Feldsenf Pharma.

 Feldsenf Pharma started marketing generic drugs from 2018.
-It mainly supplies directly-operated pharmacies and network members, but eyes expanding its lineup of in-house brand generic drugs to become a supplier to dispensing pharmacies and
+It mainly supplies directly-operated pharmacies and network affiliates of Medical System Network; in FY03/22, it supplied drugs to 1,698 affiliates.
+Feldsenf Pharma also has eyes set on expanding its lineup of in-house brand generic drugs in the future to become a supplier to dispensing pharmacies and medical institutions nationwide.